DreymaR/BigBagKbdTrixPKL/README.md

 These Aren't The Guides You're Looking For?
 -------------------------------------------
 EPKL can be complex and confusing for the newbie.
-So we're very happy to present to you the...
+So we're very happy to present to you the…

 **[Easiest way to setup DreymaR's EPKL on Windows][AndyLi]**, a brilliantly instructive YouTube video by Andrew Li.
 He even shows you how to make a multi-layout setup with for instance Colemak and QWERTY, which should be useful for some people.

 If you find my info below and on the Big Bag pages too daunting and massive, do try it out.  ( Θώθ)

 External guides may not be fully updated to show everything the Layout/Settings menu can do for instance!
 So do try that, too.
 The Settings dialog holds some useful info points for each tab, and the KeyMapper tab has its own Help button.
 <br>